-Most recently, Fitzgerald was co-counsel in an April 2019 trial that resulted in a $9.2 million verdict for an industrial sanitation worker whose leg was amputated in a screw conveyor at a meat processing factory after the device suddenly activated.
+A few months earlier, in April 2019, Fitzgerald was co-counsel in a trial that resulted in a $9.2 million verdict for an industrial sanitation worker whose leg was amputated in a screw conveyor at a meat processing factory after the device suddenly activated.
 Jose Natal, of Reading, worked at Devault Foods, which provided poor supervision and failed to supply locks for lock out tag out as he power-washed the conveyor, manufactured by Chemetron/Infoswitch, which had no interlock switch to prevent the machine from turning on during cleaning.

 In May 2018, Fitzgerald worked with Shanin Specter to achieve a $30 million settlement with AT&T and others for a worker who suffered severe and permanent injuries when he fell nearly 50 feet from a cell tower in Allentown, Pa., when a ladder rung to which he was tethered dislodged.
 (Read article)

 In the Amtrak case, Fitzgerald was co-counsel with Tom Kline in representing passengers injured and the families of those who died in the Amtrak train 188 derailment in Philadelphia.
 He also played a significant role in establishing a $265 million settlement program as part of the multidistrict litigation, which is believed to be the largest such settlement in railway history.